Poetry is Liberation

 "I Don't Play Pro Basketball in New York, But My Name is Nick"

 Nick also serves as the Community Engagement Coordinator for the North Carolina Coalition for Alternatives to the Death Penalty (NCCADP).
-In addition to his work with the NCCADP, Nick is also currently serving as the spokesperson for the campaign to free Billie Allen from federal death row.
+In addition to his work with the NCCADP, Nick is also currently serving as the spokesperson for the campaign to free Billie Allen from federal death row

 Nick uses his art to teach African American History, address a myriad of social issues, and advocate for mental health awareness.
-Nick has been featured in the Los Angeles Times, NBC's Today, VICE News, and Narratively.
+Nick has been featured in the Los Angeles Times, NBC's Today, The Drew Barrymore Show, VICE NewsButton Poetry, Narratively, and Spokane NPR.
 Nick has work published in Teen Ink Magazine, Social Soundtrack, and BROAD Magazine, a digital and social justice publication born from the Women's Studies and Gender Studies program at Loyola University Chicago.
-He has participated in the Southern Fried Poetry Slam and has been a featured performer at the North Carolina African American Cultural Celebration, the National Black Theatre Festival, the International Folk Festival, the NC African Film Festival, and the Mother Drum Healing Arts Foundation Festival.

 State Property (Poisoned Fruit)